cloudlinkd-networks/Active-Matrimonial-WhatsApp-Notification/README.md

 -> Enable Activation.

--> Enter your API SECRET from your CloudLinkd account.
+-> Enter your API KEY from your CloudLinkd account.

--> Enter your WHATSAPP ACCOUNT UNIQUE ID from your CloudLinkd account.
+-> Enter your WHATSAPP ACCOUNT SENDER ID from your CloudLinkd account.

 -> Click on Save.